Based on a true story.

 Setting The Stage

-The number of people living with dementia will triple by 2050.
+• 3 out of 5 families cope with brain disease, and the number of people living with dementia is expected to triple by 2050.

-More than half of Americans in their 40s are “sandwiched” between an aging relative and their own children.
+• More than half of Americans in their 40s are “sandwiched” between aging relatives and their children.

-• Young people need to know they have the resilience to succeed at “the hard stuff.”
+• Supporting young people to succeed at “the hard stuff.”

-• The generation in the middle needs to surrender to life as it actually is, rather than measuring themselves against unrealistic perfection.
+• Inspiring the generation in the middle to surrender to life as it is, rather than suffering for unrealistic perfection.

-• We need to shift from believing that aging is a “problem to be fixed”, to seeing it as a “process that can unite generations” in the best and worst of times.
+• Shifting from the belief that aging is a “problem to be fixed,” to seeing it as a “process that can unite” generations and the culture during the best and worst of times.

-• Explores new ways of dealing with illness, family support, and end-of-life care.
+• Exploring innovative ways of dealing with family support and end-of-life care.

-• Takes on other rich themes, such as healing trauma and coming to terms with the past.
+• Facing and healing intergenerational trauma by coming to terms with the past.

 ON THE ROOF is an unflinching look at living and dying.
 And focuses on love—which is all that matters anyway.